dadthedahc/professional-profile/Working with Chad Miller.md

 I value both independent and collaborative work—I believe both are essential for success in any project or endeavor.

+**Decision-Making:** I prefer collaborative decisions when time allows, but can make quick calls when needed.
+For complex decisions, give me advance notice and relevant context for the best outcomes.

 **Daily Rhythms:** My typical workday starts early, and I try to complete at least one task before checking email.
 I make a point to take breaks throughout the day, including stepping outside for fresh air and having meals away from my desk (preferably with family or friends when possible).

 **Priority Management:** While I respect deadlines, I prioritize based on overall importance.
 If there are competing high-priority responsibilities, I may need to reprioritize less critical deadlines.